tufts-ai-robotics-group/NovelGym/README.md

 python train.py --novelty none --seed 1 --obs_type lidar_all --env sa --rl_algo icm_ppo
 ```

-For specifics of the task being trained for and the details of the available agents, see [docs/project_structure.md](docs/project_structure.md)
+For specifics of the task being trained for and the details of the available agents, see the [documentation](https://clarech712.github.io/ng-website/).

 ### Testing Novelties